Table of Contents

 Managing a Salesforce database efficiently isn’t just about accumulating data; it’s about maintaining data quality, system performance, and a positive user experience.
 Mass deleting records in Salesforce is a critical component of this strategy for several reasons:

-In essence, mass deletion is a necessary part of keeping your Salesforce environment streamlined, cost-effective, and optimized for the best possible outcomes.
+Mass deletion is critical for keeping your Salesforce environment streamlined, cost-effective, and optimized for the best possible outcomes.

-Poor data quality wreaks havoc on businesses by adding friction to the customer journey, increasing customer acquisition costs, decreasing conversion rates, confusing and slowing down sales follow-up, and ultimately tarnishing your brand reputation.
+Poor data quality wreaks havoc on businesses by adding unnecessary friction to the customer journey, increasing customer acquisition costs, decreasing conversion rates, confusing and slowing down sales follow-up processes, and ultimately tarnishing your brand reputation.
 While overcoming these hurdles requires finesse, doing so will ensure that your Salesforce data remains well-organized and up-to-date.

 To help you do just that, we interviewed 12 current DemandTools customers about their data management challenges.
 Learn more about how these customers achieve an ROI of 418 percent from our solution (and other insights) in our cheat sheet, 4 Benefits of a Complete CRM Data Management Solution.